sematext/docs/docs/logs/searching-log-events.md

 on **logsene-receiver.sematext.com** / **logsene-receiver-syslog.eu.sematext.com** (if using Sematext Cloud Europe), you can use the Elasticsearch API to search through your data, in the same way [you can send it](sending-log-events).

-Logsene comes with its own UI, which integrates nicely with other Sematext Apps, such as [SPM](http://sematext.com/spm/) (see  [Monitoring Documentation](../monitoring/coda-hale-metrics-reporter)).
+Logs Management App comes with its own UI, which integrates nicely with other Sematext Apps, such as [SPM](http://sematext.com/spm/) (see  [Monitoring Documentation](../monitoring/coda-hale-metrics-reporter)).

 <img alt="Sematext Monitoring UI screen" src="/docs/images/logs/logsene-ui.png" title="Sematext Logging UI screen">